 The Bureau of Labor Statistics states: Click here to read the full article.

 Age is no handicap on this job.
 It’s actually a plus.

 Click here to learn how Joanne Maguire got her real estate broker’s license after retiring from a career in teaching.

 To qualify for an Illinois Real Estate Broker License in the State of Illinois, you must be at least 21 years old, have a high school graduate diploma or equivalent (G.E.D.), and successfully complete the required coursework and pass the state licensing exam.
 This license is governed by the Illinois Department of Financial and Professional Education Regulation.
 To earn this license, you will need to complete a 90 program in Broker Pre-Licensing.
 Harper offers this program every semester and part of the program can be taken online or in the classroom.
 It takes less than one semester to complete the required 90 hours.
 Click here to visit our Real Estate website.

-Details for these and all our courses can be found
+Details for our summer courses can be found

 in the May-August CE Course Schedule or

 visit our Career Development page for additional information.